ollybritton/prox/README.md

 pool.SizeAll() // Size of all proxies.
 pool.SizeUnused() // Size of unused proxies.

-err := pool.ApplyCache() // Use the previously avaliable cache.
-It will error if there is not a cache avaliable.
+err := pool.ApplyCache() // Use the previously available cache.
+It will error if there is not a cache available.
 ```

 ### Low Level (Providers & Sets)
-A lower level interface to the proxy providers is also avaliable, avaliable through the `providers/` package.
+A lower level interface to the proxy providers is also available, available through the `providers/` package.
 In reality, the `Pool` implementation wraps the providers package to provide the additional functionality.

 #### The `providers.Proxy` type
 The `providers.Proxy` type is basically identical to the `prox.Proxy` type.
 The only reason the `prox.Proxy` type exists is to provide additional functionality to the lower level implementation (like the `.Client()` method) and prevent circular imports.